Find out about all things related to USB thumb and hard drives pertaining to Cymatic Audio products.

 - Some hard drives have internal protection for damage that may occur when there is a lot of movement.
 When the music in a live sound environment is too loud (especially with low frequencies) the vibrations to the hard drive may cause the drive to move its head to a “park” position for a while.
 This causes the data transfers to be stalled for a period of time, resulting in dropouts.
 Put a soft, vibration-absorbing material underneath the hard drive, such as a thick mouse pad or a sheet of foam.

 Find out about the various cabling options on the uTrack24, LR-16 and LP-16 and the options how to connect to Dante Devices.

-The LP-16 also has a stereo line input on a 1/8 inch TRS jack.
-Its pin assignment is:
+The LP-16 has unbalanced outputs on 1/4 inch TRS jacks.
+Their pin assignment is:

 - The insert path must be closed.

 - The TRS cable going to LR-16 should have the ring disconnected.

 Usually a Y cable between mixing console and effect unit solves the first requirement.
 Depending on your effect unit, you might consider using a special cable from a second effect unit output to the LR-16, just make sure the ring is disconnected.